When people talk about piano history, they usually say that the piano originated in the year 1700 in Florence, Italy.

 Have you ever wondered why the black keys on the piano are arranged in groups of twos and threes?
 Or why they stopped naming the notes after the letter "G"?
 Here you'll learn the scientific facts behind how and why the piano note chart was first developed.

-The First Musical Instruments to Use a System of Piano Key Notes: When looking at a piano, you might not realize that the piano key notes were actually first introduced to a little-known, water-powered instrument that is the direct ancestor of the modern church organ.
+When looking at a piano, you might not realize that the piano key notes were actually first introduced to a little-known, water-powered instrument that is the direct ancestor of the modern church organ.

-How The Renaissance Time Period Shaped The History Of The Piano: It was during the renaissance time period that musicians first got the idea of attaching the strings of a harp to the keyboard of a church organ.
-However, piano history is said to have begun in 18th century Italy, when the descendant of the harpsichord was introduced to the world as the "pianoforte".
+It was during the renaissance time period that musicians first got the idea of attaching the strings of a harp to the keyboard of a church organ.
+However, piano history is said to have begun in 18th century Italy, when this descendant of the harpsichord was first introduced to the world as the “pianoforte”.